KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
+3. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
+4. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
-3. Warning: No LICENSE file.
+5. Warning: No LICENSE file.

 ## [MMM-Gitlab-MergeRequests by jkschoen](https://github.com/jkschoen/MMM-Gitlab-MergeRequests)